Sjtu-hyg/MAML-KalmanNet/README.md

 Since the code is not fully adapted to CUDA, it is recommended to set `use_cuda = False` when generating data and then use CUDA to train the model.

-There are main files simulating the UCM system and the UZH FPV systems, respectively.
+There are main files simulating the UCM(Uniform Circular Motion匀速圆周运动) system and the UZH FPV(first-person-view)(https://fpv.ifi.uzh.ch/)(无人机赛车数据集) systems, respectively.
 We have saved the trained model in `Model/model_name/basenet.pt`.

 ### UCM (Linear Model or Non-linear Model)